Want to just get started? Click here to sign up for Bluehost and get a SSL certificate today.

 As someone who has owned and managed dozens of sites throughout my career, I’ll show you how to get an SSL for free.

-What to Expect When Getting a Free SSL Certificate
+3 Steps to Get a SSL Certificate

 The best way to get a free SSL certificate is by signing up for a web hosting plan from Bluehost.
 All of their hosting packages come with a free SSL, and the entire process can be completed in just three simple steps: